The64thGamer/cheeseepedia/content/wiki/Carina, Queensland, Australia.md

 This location was a relocation of the [Surfer's Paradise, Queensland, Australia]({{< ref "wiki/Surfer's Paradise, Queensland, Australia.md" >}}) location.
 This location was the last location to open in Australia.

 ## History ##
-Not much is known about this location, other than it was a relocation of the Charlie Cheese's Pizza Playhouse in .
+Not much is known about this location, other than it was a relocation of the Charlie Cheese's Pizza Playhouse in [Surfer's Paradise]({{< ref "wiki/Surfer's Paradise, Queensland, Australia.md" >}}).
 It opened in an unknown month during 1982, and closed between 1984-1986.

 ## Stages ##
-Like all other Pizza Time Theatre's, and the  location, Carindale opened with a Balcony Stage, it is unknown what guest stars they had, as currently there are no known pictures or videos of the location.
+Like all other Pizza Time Theatre's, and the [Surfer's Paradise]({{< ref "wiki/Surfer's Paradise, Queensland, Australia.md" >}}) location, Carindale opened with a Balcony Stage, it is unknown what guest stars they had, as currently there are no known pictures or videos of the location.
 The Balcony Stage would be their only stage as they would close between 1984 and 1986.

 ## Animatronics ##
 {| class='wikitable'